First Into Nagasaki: Photographs

 George Weller was actually photographed with a prominent naval figure Hiram Cassidy[sic] by the Associated Press on March 25, 1943 AP Images ID 4303250106.
 The picture was taken just before Weller's letter to the Foreign Editor of the Chicago Daily News quoted in Weller's War pp355–6.
-At left is Commander Hiram Cassedy[correct spelling], then Captain of Searaven, hero of several submarine engagements in South-west Pacific (Submarine Operations in World War II US Naval Institute Eight Printing December 1965 pages 104,193-4,233,463).
-At right is George Weller wearing British-type tropical uniform of shorts and knee socks.
+At left is Commander Hiram Cassedy[correct spelling], then Captain of Searaven, hero of several submarine engagements in the South-west Pacific (Submarine Operations in World War II US Naval Institute Eighth Printing December 1965 pages 104,193-4,233,463).
+At right is George Weller wearing the British-type tropical uniform of shorts and knee socks.
 Cassedy (later Admiral) commanding Tigrone went on to lead a submarine group "Hiram's Hecklers" and also to hold the Pacific record for "lifeguard" duty (with 31 rescues; Ibid. pp 471–3).

 The Chicago Daily News September 8, 1945 printed prominently two photographs credited 'Associated Press Wirephoto' showing one American foreign correspondent amidst an obliterated surrounding former city.
 These photographs feature in the background what has become the widely recognized symbol for the atom bombs dropped on Japan, the shell of a pre-war structure which has been preserved as it looked then.
 Now commonly referred to as "A-Bomb Dome" it is on the UNESCO World Heritage List registered as "Hiroshima Peace Memorial."
 The CDN 1945 captions read: